mantzaris/LMDiskANN.jl/paper/paper.md

 1. **Reduced Memory Overhead**: Only a minimal fraction of data needs to reside in RAM, making it feasible to handle larger datasets on modest machines.
 2. **Dynamic Updates**: Graph-based insertions and deletions support real-time or streaming scenarios where data is continually changing.
 3. **High Recall**: Tuning BFS expansions and adjacency degrees can yield high-quality nearest neighbor results.
+4. **Insertions and Deletions**: Ability to insert and delete from a built index.
-4. **Scalable Architecture**: Built on Julia’s high-performance ecosystem, bridging native disk operations and advanced numeric libraries.
+5. **Scalable Architecture**: Built on Julia's high-performance ecosystem, bridging native disk operations and advanced numeric libraries.

 This approach benefits practitioners who need large-scale nearest neighbor indexing without specialized cluster infrastructures or extremely large memory capacities.
 The set up is made to have minimal requirements and has a simple installation proceedure.
 Using the package involves a few number of steps and examples are provided in the documentation.

+## State of the field

+There are various open source ANN implementations and variants in other languages that are standalone or reside within different packages.
+Within the Julia ecosystem there are fewer options for users to choose from.
+The package SimilaritySearch.jl [@tellez2022similarity, @Tellez2022], offers the most mature codebase.
+Other notable options exist such as HNSW.jl and NearestNeighborDescent.jl.
+For applications involving massive datasets that exceed available RAM these options do not leverage disk space.
+These alternative do not offer the user the ability to insert and delete entries from an already constructed index which is essential for online framework integrations.
+This was the main motivation for [@singh2021freshdiskann] which describes the need for such utility.

 # Acknowledgements